What is Exif Data? How Do I Go About Managing It?

 As EXIF data contains so much personal information pertaining to the picture capturing process, there may be certain scenarios in which this can serve as a detriment.
 For instance, as EXIF data contains GPS tracking information concerning where a photographer was when the photo was taken, EXIF data could be used to cause harm or foul play in this context.
 Moreover, as many cameras on the market today come with EXIF data capabilities automatically installed into the software, it is important to know all of the specifications of products before making an informed purchase.
 While personal protection is one major reason you may want to manage your EXIF data, there are a litany of others.

 For example, some photographers may want to post images in a low bandwidth size in an attempt to keep their images small for aesthetic purposes.
-Alternatively, a photographer may be gaining steam in their business and want to ensure that they can protect their work and avoid revealing person camera settings, camera gears, and even post processing adjustments.
+Alternatively, a photographer may be gaining steam in their business and want to ensure that they can protect their work and avoid revealing personal camera settings, camera gears, and even post-processing adjustments.
 Additionally, a photographer may want to remove certain aspects of EXIF data while retaining others such as removing unnecessary junk from JPEG images while keeping camera exposure settings intact.

 Commonly used software programs like Photoshop or Lightroom can be used to delete select amounts of EXIF data from photos.
 These programs allow users to delete EXIF data from uploaded photos through menus in the user interface.
 Some photographers favor this approach as they wish to customize their camera settings to their unique liking.
-However, Photoshop and Lightroom process may not completely eliminate all EXIF data associated with the photo, they also don’t work for videos, PDFs and other file types.
+However, Photoshop and Lightroom process may not completely eliminate all EXIF data associated with the photo, they also don’t work for videos, PDFs, and other file types.